shubhamjha03563/Sudoku-game/README.md

 # Tools used -
   Python is used as the main language.
+  Implemented with help of algorithms (Recursion and backtracking).

 # How to Use -
-  Give an unsolved sudoku board as input and you'll get the solved board immediately.
+  Give an unsolved sudoku board as input and you'll get the solved board immediately in the command prompt.